NAEP-AS-Challenge/math-prediction/book.md

 Two thresholds must be achieved for an item to be deemed "sufficiently accurate":

 1.  **Prediction compared to human agreement**.
-The model to human agreement must be within QWK 0.05 of the human inter-rater reliability for the same item (as specified in the "Dataset" section);
+The predictive model to human agreement should be within QWK 0.05 of the human inter-rater reliability for the same item (as specified in the "Dataset" section);